irrfannazir/exdson-base-works/README.md

-# Ex# Transpiler
+# Ex-DSON Transpiler

 I have seen lots of people who have been working hard on labs and studying programming langs.
 This transpiler implements C program with simpler syntax ever.
 Here's the transpiler built for student who are working hard on c programming language.

 ## Overview
-Ex# (Excelon #) is a programming language simple programming language syntax to understand the compiler.
+Ex-DSON (Excelon DSON) is a programming language simple programming language syntax to understand the compiler.
 By analyzing this open-source compiler, you can understand how the common compiler are working.

 *How it's working?*
 This Transpiler translates the programming language written inside the compiler program into C, compiles it.

-*The Ex# transpiler is flexible with syntax.*
+*The Ex-DSON transpiler is lightwieght.*
-You can update the compiler by implementing your syntax.
+The syntax is primitive.
+So, it is simple and lightwieght.

 *Complexity and efficiency*
 Consider n as the number of tokens in the program, m as the maximum length of the string, referred in the program header file.